Sonderbund War: Battle of Gisikon

 Near Gisikon, the federal army constructed several pontoon bridges to cross the Reuss.
 At this point, the Sonderbund commander, von Salis-Soglio, had concentrated his troops on an elevation, well-hidden behind trees and underbrush.
 After two federal assaults on the Sonderbund position were repulsed, Colonel Ziegler personally led his division's third and victorious assault, later depicted in a lithograph that would become one of the war's most well-known images.
 After two hours, the battle resulted in a federal victory after von Salis-Soglio, wounded in the head by a mortar detonation, ordered a retreat to Ebikon.

 The battle of Gisikon was the longest and, with 37 dead and some 100 wounded, the bloodiest of the war.
 It is, to date, the last pitched battle in the history of the Swiss army.
 It was also the first battle in military history in which dedicated wagons were employed to treat the wounded on the battlefield.
 These horse-drawn ambulances were operated by volunteers and nurses from Zürich.

 Battle of Meierskappel

 Also on November 23, while the 2nd and 3rd federal divisions proceeded without opposition to Lucerne, the 5th division engaged troops from Schwyz near Meierskappel.
-The Sonderbund forces resisted courageously for a while before retreating.
+The Sonderbund forces resisted for a while before retreating.
 This federal victory cut the connection between Lucerne and Zug, another of Dufour's objectives.
 In his report to the Diet of November 23, Dufour wrote with satisfaction that the troops of Schwyz had withdrawn to the other side of Lake Zug and were now cut off from the rest of the Sonderbund army.